hozuki/StarlightDirector/README.md

 3. Open `StarlightDirector.sln` in Visual Studio (Visual Studio 2017 or later is required for supporting C# 7 syntax);
 4. Build the solution.

+## Translation

+You can find language files under `Resources/Languages` from the application's directory.
+Feel free to translate Starlight Director into your language. :D
 ## Screenshot

 ![Screenshot 2017-06-03](res/images/screenshot.png)